Warm Springs/South Fremont station

 Warm Springs/South Fremont station is a Bay Area Rapid Transit (BART) station located in the Warm Springs district of Fremont, California.
-The station is served by the Orange Line and Green Line.
+The station is served by the Orange and Green lines.
 It was the southern terminus of both lines from its opening on March 25, 2017 until June 13, 2020, when Milpitas and Berryessa/North San José stations opened as part of the Silicon Valley BART extension.

 The station has an island platform between the surface-level BART tracks, with a fare mezzanine above the platform.
 A footbridge connects the mezzanine to a rotunda which serves as the station entrance.

 History

 Planning

 Planning for the Warm Springs extension around 1994; by 1998, BART estimated it would cost $550 million, with 7,800 daily riders by 2010.
 A 1994 study by the Metropolitan Transportation Commission forecast 3,200 daily riders in 2010.

 BART held a ceremonial groundbreaking for the Warm Springs Extension in September 2009, with completion then expected in 2014.
 Construction of the station began in 2011.
 The BART Board of Directors officially named the station Warm Springs/South Fremont on May 24, 2012.
 The name combined the historic neighborhood name of Warm Springs (the station name during planning) with the modern South Fremont designator.